Metamorphic Coverage: Introduction

 Testing identifies bugs during software development and evolution, and it typically accounts for half of the development expenses~\cite{hailpern2002software}.
 To automate testing, multiple methods have been proposed that automatically generate or mutate inputs~\cite{li2018fuzzing, godefroid2008grammar}, on which a so-called \emph{test oracle} is applied to determine whether the program's execution behavior is expected~\cite{barr2014oracle}.

 Metamorphic testing is a popular methodology to tackle the test oracle problem~\cite{chen2002metamorphic, segura2018metamorphic}.
 It has been applied successfully in various domains, such as database systems~\cite{Rigger2020TLP, Rigger2020NoREC}, compilers~\cite{le2014compiler, le2015finding, le2015randomized}, and Satisfiability Modulo Theory (SMT) solvers~\cite{winterer2020unusual, winterer2020validating, park2021generative}.
 Metamorphic testing has been proposed as a methodology to test \emph{untestable} systems, that is, systems for which it is difficult to specify the exact behavior that is expected.
-Rather than providing a concrete expected output for a given input, metamorphic testing uses a test input $t_a$ to derive a new input $t_b$, for which a test oracle can be provided that checks whether their outputs $O_a$ and $O_b$ comply with a relation, which is called \emph{Metamorphic Relation}.
+Rather than providing a concrete expected output for a given input, metamorphic testing uses a test input $t_1$ to derive one or multiple inputs (\eg, $t_2, \ldots, t_n$), for which a test oracle can be provided that checks whether their outputs (\ie, $O_1, \ldots, O_n$) comply with a relation, which is called \emph{Metamorphic Relation}.
 While metamorphic testing can be used to validate non-functional properties such as performance~\cite{cert} or information leakage~\cite{pan2024edefuzz}, we focus on correctness in this paper.